chunkybyte/crapbag/Readme.md

 2. Install the local-web-server module globally : npm i local-web-server -g
 3. Switch to the dist/ folder : cd dist
 4. Hit "ws" on command prompt.

+There is an added support of i18n (please explore).